Skip to main content

 How could this scanner help diagnose cancer?

-Researchers say the new scanner could help to diagnose cancer, cardiovascular disease and arthritis in 3 to 5 years’ time with further testing.
-Tumours often have a high amount of small blood vessels that are too small to see in other imaging techniques, but the PAT scan can pick it up.
+We’ll need further testing to confirm how well the new scanner works in the clinic, but researchers say it could help doctors diagnose cancer, cardiovascular disease and arthritis.
+Tumours often have a high amount of small blood vessels that are too small to see with other imaging techniques, but PAT scans can pick them up.

 multicoloured scan of a breast with a tumour on the far left outlined by dotted lines